nogre/PiDVDBackup/README.md

-# Pi DVD Backup System
+# Pi DVD RAID 1 Backup System

 An automated system to backup to DVD media.